 However, getting your letters where they need to be on time while staying on budget is a little more complicated than simply asking, ‘How much to post a letter in Australia?’

-Australia Post offers a range of service options based on speed, size and budget.
+Australia Post updates its postage rates regularly, so knowing the latest stamp price can help you plan your mailing costs more accurately.
+They also offers a range of service options based on speed, size and budget.
 But which ones should you be choosing?
 Your letter is urgent, but should you go for priority or express?
 Should you use a prepaid envelope or stick with stamps?
 And just how much is a postage stamp in Australia?
 With so many options available, it’s easy to get overwhelmed.

 Fortunately, Interparcel is here to help.

-This guide covers the cost to mail a letter depending on the different services provided by Australia Post, and will help you make the most appropriate choice.
+This guide covers the cost to mail a letter in Australia, depending on the different services provided by Australia Post, and will help you make the most appropriate choice.
+While Interparcel doesn’t offer letter-only postage, many of our customers still ask about Australia Post letter prices and delivery times, so this simple guide will help you to understand how they work, including what to do when your item no longer qualifies as a letter.

 The Factors Influencing Your Postage Rates